stacksjs/stacks/docs/index.md

     details: One framework that does it all.
 Building TypeScript apps & libraries has never been simpler.
   - title: App Development
     icon: 🖥️
-    details: Performant web apps or a Tauri desktop app, let Stacks handle the heavy-lifting for you.
+    details: Performant Web or Tauri desktop applications, let Stacks handle the heavy-lifting for you.
   - title: Library Development
     icon: 📚
     details: Automagically builds & distributes your component & function libraries, via npm.